Highlights from the Ratings and Financial Report for CEMEX S.A.B. de C.V. (CX)

 CEMEX S.A.B. de C.V.
-(NYSE:CX) went down by -1.68% from its latest closing price compared to the recent 1-year high of $7.59.
-The company’s stock price has collected -2.09% of loss in the last five trading sessions.
+(NYSE:CX) went down by -2.39% from its latest closing price compared to the recent 1-year high of $7.62.
+The company’s stock price has collected 4.56% of gains in the last five trading sessions.
 Press Release reported on 03/26/21 that CEMEX and Construrama Empower Female Leadership in the Construction Industry

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.